EricChen521/Thermodynamic-water/README.md

 # Thermodynamic-water

-a collection of scripts to analysis the thermodynamic properities of water molecules
+a collection of scripts to analyze the thermodynamic properities of water molecules